wojzaremba/lstm/CONTRIBUTING.md

 [FFI](http://luajit.org/ext_ffi.html) is okay.

 ## License
-By contributing to FBLUA, you agree that your contributions will be licensed under its Apache 2.
+By contributing to LSTM, you agree that your contributions will be licensed under its Apache 2.